CEI-lab/ece3400-2017/docs/Grading/Final_Competition.md

 * Round 3: Team 1' + Team 2' + Team 3' + Team 4' + Team 5' + Team 6'

-The three teams with the highest cumulative score go on to round 4:

-* Round 4: Team 1'' + Team 2'' + Team 3''

-The last three teams will be ranked according to their performance in the final round.
+These last six teams will be ranked according to their performance in the last round.

 ### Maze Specifications